-Whey protein vs whey isolate: quick links
+Whey protein vs whey isolate: what's the difference?

-Whey protein vs whey isolate: Price
+Whey protein vs whey isolate: production process

-Whey protein vs whey isolate: Protein content
+Whey protein vs whey isolate: protein content

-Whey protein vs whey isolate: Calories
+Whey protein vs whey isolate: pricing and availability

 Whey protein vs whey isolate: verdict

 If you’re just after a drink to add more protein to your diet without additional calories, fat or triggering any digestive issues with lactose you may have, whey isolate is what you’re after.
 However, whey protein, as a more common supplement, is often seen on offer and at far greater varieties of flavour.
 If you’re just after a high-protein supplement solution to add to your diet, feel free to pick up either supplement without any further concerns.